seancorfield/clj-new/src/clj/new/app/README.md

     $ clojure -X:uberjar

 This will update the generated `pom.xml` file to keep the dependencies synchronized with your `deps.edn` file.
-You can update the version information in the `pom.xml` using the `:version` argument:
+You can update the version (and SCM tag) information in the `pom.xml` using the `:version` argument:

     $ clojure -X:uberjar :version '"1.2.3"'